yavuztas/java-spring-fundamentals/README.md

 ```

 #### Interface Segregation Principle
-Interface Segregation Principle in a software simple tells us that instead of one general-purpose interface, it is better to use many client-specific ones.
-One obvious problem we can encounter, when we violate this principal, is the boilerplate invasion of meaningless, empty methods.
+Interface Segregation Principle in a software simply tells us that instead of one general-purpose interface, it is better to use many client-specific ones.
+One obvious problem we can encounter when we violate this principal is the boilerplate invasion of meaningless, empty methods.

 Let us show this problem with an example:
 ```java